mtowers/piWarmer/README.md

 I want to extend my many thanks to Maria for starting such an amazing project

+The light sensor code is from "arenadorn" and [tsl2591](https://github.com/maxlklaxl/python-tsl2591/blob/master/tsl2591/read_tsl.py)

 ## Disclaimer

 ****piWarmer is to be used at your own risk****